 Imagine watching the rugby with a cold beer while all your neighbours rummage around for candles.
 If you’re in a generous mood, you’ll be the most popular person on the block!

 Ready to say goodbye to blackouts forever?
-Then say hello to our experts, who’ll help you set up your perfect solar solution.
+Then shop solar panels or batteries online or say hello to our experts, who’ll help you set up your perfect solar solution.
 If you need more information, we’ve answered some of the questions we’re most frequently asked below.

 Frequently Asked Questions